Palm tree enthusiasts in a broad range of cold hardy palm trees

 Sago Palms (Cycas revoluta), one of the most primitive living seed plants, are very unusual and popular ornamentals.
 A rugged trunk, topped with whorled feathery leaves has lead to the common name "Sago Palm", however it is actually related to conifer and Ginko trees - all cone bearing plants which trace their origins back to the ancient flora of the early Mesozoic era.
 Often called "living fossils", Cycads have changed very little in the last 200 million years.

-Sago Palm Description
+Sago Palm (Cycas revoluta) Description

-Sago Palm - While various species of Cycads can be found throughout the world, the subtropical Sago Palm is native to the Far East and the cold hardy Sago Palm has been used as a choice container and landscape plant for centuries.
+The Sago Palm is- While various species of Cycads can be found throughout the world, the subtropical Sago Palm is native to the Far East and the cold hardy Sago Palm has been used as a choice container and landscape plant for centuries.
 The growth habit of Cycas revoluta displays an upright trunk with a diameter from 1" to 12" depending on age, topped with stiff feather-like leaves growing in a circular pattern.
 Rather than continuously adding foliage, a Sago Palm produces a periodic "flush" of new leaves, called a "break".
-Eventually, offsets begin to grow at the base of the Sagos, and occasionally in the crown.
+Eventually, offsets begin to grow at the base of the Sago plant, and occasionally in the crown.
 The addition of offsets provides a source of new plants and many possibilities for developing an unique specimen.

 Sago Palm Care